 Traditionally known as ‘the homoeopathic antiseptic’, wounds treated with calendula extracts healed cleanly and rapidly without one drop of pus.
 In recent times, this has been backed up by research confirming Calendula’s anti-bacterial properties against Staphylococcus aureus and Streptococcus faecalis both commonly found on the skin and in the nares and throat, using a dry hydroethanolic extract.
 (Dumenil G et al., Evaluation of antibacterial properties of marigold flowers (Calendula officinalis) and mother homeopathic tinctures of Calendula officinalis Re: Annual Pharm French 1980).

-Found in: Daily Health, Daily Plus Liver Support, Flex Joint Support, Harmonious, Harmonious Valerian Free, Senior, Tumeaze
+Found in: Daily Health, Daily + Liver Support, Flex Joint Support, Harmonious Valerian Free, Senior, TumEaze

 Mild, but effective anti-inflammatory herb used to treat arthritis and other aches and pains.
 Meadowsweet leaves and flowers contain salicylates, compounds that are converted by the body to aspirin.
 Meadowsweet is especially helpful for those arthritis sufferers who have gastritis, (inflammation of the stomach lining) from years of taking NSAIDs.
 While it may seem contradictory at first, since aspirin and salicylates are know for causing stomach upset, but years of observation and historic use confirm that meadowsweet is effective in a wide range of digestive problems, including diarrhea in children.
 This makes a strong case for the whole herb being much more than just the sum of its "active" ingredients.